dipjerry/AI-project/readme.md

-# Water Jug Problem Solver and Language Detection
+# Water Jug Problem Solver ,  Language Detection and Alpha Beta Pruning

-This repository contains two separate programs:
+This repository contains three separate programs:

 1. Water Jug Problem Solver: A Python program that solves the Water Jug problem using a breadth-first search (BFS) algorithm.

 2. Language Detection: A Python program that detects the language of a given text using the langdetect library.

+3. Alpha beta Pruning: The Alpha-Beta Pruning algorithm is a technique used in game trees to reduce the number of nodes that need to be evaluated.
+It is an enhancement to the minimax algorithm, which is used to determine the best move in games with two players.

 ## Water Jug Problem Solver